benoitdupont/benoitdupont.github.io/_posts/2019-12-21-start-your-java-career.markdown

 3. Test Driven Development: By Example, by Kent Beck.
 It's not easy to be convinced about TDD by reading theory on the subject.
 But seeing it in action in the book is way better.

-_I'm not trying to be comprehensive here, but I try to be reasonable on where to start_

-Other books that are worth recommending:
-* Clean Coder
-* Refactoring
-* Gof patterns
-* Effective Java
-* ...

-# Learn your environment:
+# Learn your environment
- Java is not everything.
-You also need a lot of extra knowledge:
+ Knowning the Java programming language is not enough, you also need to know how it interact with the other components to answer business requirement.
+Here's a list of subjects that you need to at least understand in a general way:

  * A build tool like Maven or Gradle
- * Application servers like JBoss
+ * Application servers like JBoss, ...
  * Spring Boot
  * Spring, and understand concepts of dependency injection and inversion of control
  * Jakarta EE, because usually when you work in an enterprise, you need enterprise Java